 Review Article

-Tick vaccine: Concept and Recent Advances
+Tick’s vaccine: Concept and Recent Advances

 ABSTRACT

-Ticks are obligate blood-feeding ectoparasites that pose significant economic challenges by infesting a range of domestic to wild animals, particularly amphibians, birds, reptiles, and mammals.
+Ticks are an obligate blood-feeding ectoparasites which having significant economic challenges by infesting a wide range of domestic and wild animals.
 They rank just behind the mosquitoes as effective vectors for numerous bacterial, viral, protozoan, and rickettsial diseases.
-This leads to economic losses in the livestock sector.
-Current methods for controlling ticks primarily rely on acaricides; however, the emergence of acaricide resistance, along with environmental contamination and residues in food products, highlights the need for alternative strategies.
-Immunization presents a promising, cost-effective, and eco-friendly approach to tick control.
-A key challenge in vaccine development is identifying tick antigens that play essential roles in tick survival and reproduction.
+This leads to economic losses in livestock sector.
+Current methods for controlling ticks primarily rely on acaricides; however, the emergence of acaricide resistance along with environmental contamination and residues in food products highlights the need to alternative strategies.
+Immunization presents a promising, cost-effective, and eco-friendly approach to tick’s control.
+A key challenge in development of vaccine is identifying of tick antigens that play essential roles in survival and reproduction of tick.
 Interfering with the functions can greatly decrease the tick populations.
 Several potential antigens: both surface-exposed and hidden—have been discovered using methods such as expression library immunization (EST), immune mapping, RNA interference, and bioinformatics.
 This review aims to provide an overview of the current development in tick vaccine.

 Keywords: Antigen, vaccine development, tick control, Immunization.